How to Tell When It's Time to Replace Your Compression Gear

 It’s also possible for your compression fabric to become stretched, roughed, or thinned out.

-This may be the result of contact with another object or may occur more naturally from numerous put ons and take offs.
+This could be the result of contact with another object or it could happen more gradually from numerous put ons and take offs.

-If they’re small in size, you may not notice them much and they might not affect the overall quality of the garment.
+If the breakdown spots are small in size, they might not affect the overall quality of the garment and largely go unnoticed.

-However, as they grow in size, or depending on their placement, it’s possible that the spots compromise the garment’s ability to be fully effective.
+However, as the spots grow in size, or depending on their placement, it’s possible that the spots compromise the garment’s ability to be fully effective.

 Additionally, there’s no alternative for your own personal judgment.